 If a punishment exercise is issued it must be completed, signed and returned at registration the following day.
-Any pupil who fails to do this will undertake a 10 minute interval detention and the exercise must be returned the following day.
+Any pupil who fails to do this will be asked to undertake a 10 minute interval detention and the exercise must be returned the following day.